 Note 1 - Basis of preparation

-The Consolidated Financial Statements of Shell plc (formerly Royal Dutch Shell plc) (the “Company”) and its subsidiaries (collectively referred to as “Shell”) have been prepared in accordance with international accounting standards in conformity with the requirements of the UK Companies Act 2006 (the “Act”), and therefore in accordance with UK-adopted international accounting standards.
+The Consolidated Financial Statements of Shell plc (the “Company”) and its subsidiaries (collectively referred to as “Shell”) have been prepared in accordance with UK-adopted international accounting standards and with the requirements of the UK Companies Act 2006 as applicable to companies reporting under those standards.
 As applied to Shell, there are no material differences from International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB); therefore, the Consolidated Financial Statements have been prepared in accordance with IFRS as issued by the IASB.

 As described in the accounting policies in Note 2, the Consolidated Financial Statements have been prepared under the historical cost convention except for certain items measured at fair value.
 Those accounting policies have been applied consistently in all periods.

 The Consolidated Financial Statements were approved and authorised for issue by the Board of Directors on March 8, 2023.